technomancy/leiningen/README.md

   if they're not worth spinning off; the plugin guide shows how.

 **Q:** I want to hack two projects in parallel, but it's annoying to switch between them.
-**A:** Use a feature called _checkout dependencies_.
-If you create a directory called `checkouts` in your project root and symlink some other project roots into it, Leiningen will allow you to hack on them in parallel.
+**A:** If you create a directory called `checkouts` in your project root and symlink some other project roots into it, Leiningen will allow you to hack on them in parallel.
 That means changes in the dependency will be visible in the main project without having to go through the whole install/switch-projects/deps/restart-repl cycle, and the copy in `checkouts` will take precedence over the dependency declared in project.clj.
-Note that this is not a replacement for listing the project in :dependencies; it simply supplements that for convenience.
+Note that this is not a replacement for listing the project in `:dependencies`; it simply supplements that for convenience.

 **Q:** Is it possible to exclude indirect dependencies?
 **A:** Yes.
 Some libraries, such as log4j, depend on projects that are not included in public repositories and unnecessary for basic functionality.
-Projects listed as :dependencies may exclude any of their dependencies by using the :exclusions key.
-See sample.project.clj for details.
+Projects listed as `:dependencies` may exclude any of their dependencies by using the `:exclusions` key.
+See `sample.project.clj` for details.

-**Q:** What does java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V mean?
+**Q:** What does `java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V mean?`
 **A:** It means you have some code that was AOT (ahead-of-time) compiled with a different version of Clojure than the one you're currently using.
 If it persists after running `lein clean` then it